 With that in mind, let us help you decide whether your next ceiling fan will have an AC or DC motor by looking at some of the pros and cons of each.

 Benefits of AC Ceiling Fans

-- When first ceiling fans first appeared, they were made only with AC motors.
-Residential properties have AC power.
+- When ceiling fans first appeared, they were made only with AC motors, as residential properties have AC power.
 It’s the power supplied by the grid because it’s cheaper and easier to produce and supply electricity this way.
-That is why if you install a fan with AC motor you simply plug it into a power socket and it’s ready to work.
+That is why if you install a fan with an AC motor you simply plug it into a power source and it’s ready to go.

 Disadvantages of AC Ceiling Fans

 - Spinning speed in AC motors strongly depends on line frequency and amplitude of power source.
 It makes maintaining a certain speed quite a challenge, and thus most of the AC fans have up to 3 spinning speed options available.

 - AC motors can produce excessive noise while operating at low speeds, simply due to the nature how their motors are powered.